 Brand values are the guiding principles that direct your brand behaviour in any given situation.
-One of Virgin’s values is “Brilliant Customer Services - Friendly, human and relaxed; professional but uncorporate”.
+One of Virgin’s values is “Brilliant Customer Services – Friendly, human and relaxed; professional but non-corporate”.
 This is clearly seen in everything they do, from their communications to their customer services.
-In a recruitment context, values-led recruitment focuses on attitude, behaviours and organisational fit instead of just competency based selection.
-The benefit of this approach is that it starts to forge a more likeminded workforce that are more committed and more likely to live and breathe your brand.
+In a recruitment context, values-led recruitment focuses on attitude, behaviours and organisational fit instead of just competency-based selection.
+The benefit of this approach is that it starts to forge a more likeminded workforce that is more committed and more likely to live and breathe your brand.

 Action: Assemble an internal team to explore and short-list your brand values.
 Evaluate them and provide examples of how these deliver your brand experience.
 If you have existing values, review how these guide employees’ actions.
 For example, if you chose ‘innovative’ as a value, ask how that applies to every employee’s role.
 Ensure your leadership team leads by example with their actions and weave your values throughout every part of the operation.

-Action: Create a project team to build a library of educational and inspirational stories and content which are people-centric.
-Your objective is to help employees understand your brand purpose, culture, identify with the values, as well as their importance in achieving the brand vision.
-You could publish a brand culture book which acts as the founding bible to your brand which not only educates your existing workforce but also helps when onboarding new recruits.
+Action: Create a project team to build a library of inspirational stories and content which are people-centric.
+Your objective is to help employees understand your brand – its purpose, the internal culture, to identify with the values, and then their role in achieving the brand vision.
+You could publish a brand culture book or Wiki which not only educates your existing workforce but also helps when onboarding new recruits.

 Are you a magnet for talent, and have engaged and motivated employees?
 Your EVP should clearly and credibly describe the mix of values, benefits, and ways of working in your organisation.
 It is the deal struck between an organisation and employee in return for their contribution and performance.
 An effective EVP not only enables you to stand out as different but helps you successfully attract and retain top talent.